Vortex Stretching of Non-premixed, Diluted Hydrogen/Oxygen Flamelets: Introduction

 The present model builds upon two presuppositions regarding the nature of the flow across the length scales.
-First, there exists in the literature on turbulence, established scaling laws for velocity and velocity derivatives, making these the obvious choices for input parameters.
-Second, we hypothesize that the flamelet scale solution ``sees" these as far-field or ambient conditions such that a three-dimensional picture of velocity, strain rate, and vorticity exists as boundary conditions for the counterflow.
-We also note the abundance of evidence in the literature, both from experiment and direct numerical simulation that, for turbulent reacting and nonreacting flows, averages for normal strain rates, shear strain rates, and vorticity are important \cite{Nomura1,Nomura2,Boratav1996,Boratav1998,Ashurst}, but are completely neglected in flamelet modeling.
+First, there exists, in the literature on turbulence, established scaling laws for velocity and velocity derivatives, making these the ``first principles'' choices for coupling input parameters to the flamelet model.
+Second, we hypothesize that the flamelet scale solution ``sees'' these as far-field or ambient conditions such that a three-dimensional picture of velocity, strain rate, and vorticity exist as boundary conditions for the counterflow.
+Thus, we aim to couple the flamelet model to the resolved scales via established scaling laws for velocity derivatives without adding additional PDEs, such as that for progress variable, to the resolved scale.
+This preference is based on the abundance of evidence in the literature, both from experiment and direct numerical simulation that, for turbulent reacting and nonreacting flows, averages of normal strain rates, shear strain rates, and vorticity are important \cite{Nomura1,Nomura2,Boratav1996,Boratav1998,Ashurst}, but are not directly included in flamelet modeling.

-Sirignano \cite{Sirignano1,Sirignano2} using one-step chemical kinetics and Fickian diffusion, showed that inclusion of vorticity causes a centrifugal effect that increases the flammability limit and reduces the burning rate.
+Sirignano \cite{Sirignano1,Sirignano2} using one-step chemical kinetics and Fickian diffusion, showed that inclusion of vorticity causes a centrifugal effect that increases the flammability limit and reduces the mass burning rate.
 When three principal strain rates are included, i.e. neither a planar nor axisymmetric flow, the centrifugal effect is modified by the far-field strain rates' impact on mass efflux.

-In this study, we make four primary points: First, scalar dissipation rate depends on vorticity, as does local strain rate.
-Extinction curves, $T_{max}$ or burning rate versus scalar dissipation rate nearly collapse, but this is a result of plotting outputs against outputs.
-Second, vorticity increases the ambient strain rate at which a diffusion flame will extinguish.
+In this study, for the limited cases where mixture fraction and SDR are meaningful variables, we make four primary points: First, the determination of both SDR and local strain rate from first principles depends on both vorticity and applied strain rate.
+Flammability curves (S-curves) plotted versus SDR collapse as shown in Fig. \ref{fig3}; however, there is no known first-principles approach to relate SDR to resolved-scale behavior.
+Second, vorticity increases the maximum ambient strain rate above which a diffusion flame will extinguish.
 Third, the ambient transverse strain rates (those normal to the inflow axis) also influence the extinction strain rate.
-Lastly, we argue that scaling laws for velocity gradients are both more substantiated and more representative of the physics than scaling laws for scalar dissipation rate.
+Lastly, we argue that scaling laws for velocity gradients are both more substantiated and more representative of the physics than procedures to relate SDR to the resolved scale; however, this is our opinion and not affirmed or disputed by our results or any existing literature.